baccigalupi/CalOrders/README.md

 ### Shared Architectural Components

 CalOrders places common architectural components in the shared CalOrdersCore project.
-CalOrdersCore only contains base classes and interfaces, and shared utility classes.
+CalOrdersCore only contains base classes and interfaces along with shared utility classes.
 NetBeans simplifies compilation and deployment by allowing other NetBeans projects such as CalOrdersREST to reference core in the editor.
-The option is also available to compile and bundle the CalOrdersCore project into an independent JAR, which can then be referenced by other projects.
+Also available is the option to compile and bundle the CalOrdersCore project into an independent JAR, which can then be referenced by other projects.

 ### Databases

 The CalOrders application currently uses the MySQL [database](https://github.com/OncoreLLC/CalOrders/tree/master/DB_Scripts) for back-end storage.
-MySQL is one of the most popular open source databases available, with years of proven implementations.
+MySQL is one of the most popular open source databases available backed by years of proven implementations.
 MySQL has a rich library of information available for support, whether in the form of online discussions or in actual documentation from MySQL.
 The MySQL supporting libraries and tools are also multi-platform, stable, and provide all the functionality a development team needs to build applications.

-CalOrders uses JPA as an abstraction layer, there is nothing preventing migrating the database to a different provider such as Oracle or SQL Server.
-JPA provides CalOrders impressive flexibility and upgradability in this regard.
+CalOrders uses JPA as an abstraction layer so nothing prevents migrating the database to a different provider such as Oracle or SQL Server.
+In this regard, JPA provides CalOrders impressive flexibility and upgradability.

-The CalOrdersREST project contains a dedicated folder to hold the MySQL DDL, [database model](https://github.com/OncoreLLC/CalOrders/blob/master/Artifacts/images/Architecture_files/database.png), reference, and test data insert scripts as seen in Figure 7.
+The CalOrdersREST project contains a dedicated folder to hold the MySQL DDL, [database model](https://github.com/OncoreLLC/CalOrders/blob/master/Artifacts/images/Architecture_files/database.png), and the reference/test data insert scripts.

 The [database model](https://github.com/OncoreLLC/CalOrders/blob/master/Artifacts/images/Architecture_files/database.png) can be viewed and updated by using the MySQL Workbench tool.
-Please see the [MySQL](http://www.mysql.com) website for more information about MySQL and to obtain the database and WorkBench tools for your operating system.
+Please see the [MySQL](http://www.mysql.com) website for more information about MySQL and to obtain the database and WorkBench tools for a particular operating system.

 ### Modern and Open Source Technologies